ArtWay

 THE MOUNTAIN RETREAT, REST, CREATIVITY, GOOD PEOPLE, AND YOU.
 AN EXPERIENCE OF HIMALAYAN REST, CREATIVITY, AND CONNECTION FOR CREATIVE PROFESSIONALS IN INDIA.
 Art for Change runs a series of weeklong and weekend retreats for you to immerse yourself in nature, find rest, create and connect with like-minded others, and discover a renewed sense of purpose.
 Curated by Art for Change with over 14 years’ experience running artist residencies, each Mountain Retreat is open to cohorts of 3-7 creative professionals based in India.
 Set among stunningly beautiful views in the exclusive Landour neighbourhood of Mussoorie, the Mountain Retreat is a transformative experience designed for you to step away from the busyness of life, experience creative community, reflect and learn from nature, and find creative ideas and solutions for life and work.
 Think of the retreat as a creative vacation that honors the needs of mind, body and soul.
 Apply online here.

-BIOGRAPHY ABOUT GWEN JOHN JUST OUT – God’s Little Artist by Sue Hubbard is a biography in verse of Welsh painter Gwen John (1876-1939).
+BIOGRAPHY ABOUT GWEN JOHN – God’s Little Artist by Sue Hubbard is a biography in verse of Welsh painter Gwen John (1876-1939).
 As with many female painters of the time, John’s work was often overshadowed by that of her male contemporaries, especially her brother Augustus John.
 God’s Little Artist is a celebration of her passionate life and work, illustrated with precision, authenticity and the keen painterly eye of the poet, novelist and art critic Sue Hubbard.
 In her introductory essay, Sue Hubbard discusses how the loss of Gwen John’s mother when she was a child could have impacted her later life.
 She was an intensely private person, with a tendency to become fixated on people and relationships, as shown in the two thousand letters she wrote to Rodin over thirteen years, and, later, in her intense commitment to her faith.
 For John, God and art became inextricably linked and saintliness an obsessive goal.
 Read more

 PODCAST OF INTERVIEW WITH CANADIAN ARTIST BETTY SPACKMAN – In this interview in Radix, Betty shares with us some of her thoughts on the importance of art in general, common misconceptions that are held about it, what it means to be creative (and she thinks we all are), as well as some ideas on how Christians can meaningfully assist in helping the arts to flourish.
 Also—and this is important—Betty believes in the power of kindness and hospitality, and you’ll hear it come through in the interview.
 Read more